titarakshay/js_function/assignments/expressionVSstatement.md

   }
 }
 add(21);
-error = return if, function execution name is wrong
+//error = return if, function execution name is wrong
 ```

 8. What is the output or error of the code below.